 Halloween Costume-Making Party at Coco Academy

-The Best of Philly-winning STEM makerspace is hosting a DIY costume workshop.
-Bring your own cardboard and they’ll provide the rest!
+The Best of Philly-winning STEM makerspace’s new Queen Village location is hosting a DIY costume workshop.
+You’ll have access to all of the Coco Academy tools, including 3D printing, laser-cutting, and more.
 Reservations required online.

 Autumn on the Avenue in Mount Airy